Packers vs. Bears in the Playoffs: A Rivalry 213 Games in the Making Finally Gets a January Chapter

 The Rivalry’s Playoff History

-The Packers and Bears have met in the postseason only twice before tonight, a remarkable statistic for franchises that have combined to win 22 NFL championships.
+The Packers and Bears have met in the postseason only twice before tonight, a remarkable statistic for franchises that have combined to win 22 NFL championships, per Pro Football Reference.
 The first playoff meeting came in 1941, when the Bears demolished Green Bay 33-14 at Wrigley Field in the Western Division playoff.
 Chicago went on to beat the Giants for the NFL title two weeks later, cementing their status as the dominant team of that era.
-The Bears’ legendary coach George Halas called that victory over the Packers one of the most satisfying wins of his career, specifically because it came against the rival he respected and despised in equal measure.
+As Pro Football Hall of Fame archivist Saleem Choudhry has documented, George Halas regarded that victory over the Packers as one of the most satisfying wins of his career, specifically because it came against the rival he respected and despised in equal measure.

 The second postseason meeting occurred during the 2010 NFC Championship Game, and it established the modern template for this rivalry’s playoff dynamics.
-Aaron Rodgers led the Packers to a 21-14 victory at Soldier Field, advancing to Super Bowl XLV while sending Jay Cutler home with questions about his toughness that would follow him for the rest of his career.
-Cutler left that game with a knee injury, and Bears fans still debate whether he could have returned.
+Aaron Rodgers led the Packers to a 21-14 victory at Soldier Field, advancing to Super Bowl XLV while Jay Cutler exited with an MCL sprain.
+As ESPN’s Bill Barnwell later wrote, that departure became a defining moment that followed Cutler for the rest of his career, fairly or not.
+Cutler left that game in the third quarter, and Bears fans still debate whether he should have attempted to return.
 The Packers won their fourth Super Bowl two weeks later, and the Bears have not reached the NFC Championship Game since.

 That 2010 game looms over tonight’s matchup in ways that neither team will publicly acknowledge.
 The Bears have not beaten the Packers in a game that truly mattered since before most of their current roster was born.
 Chicago’s last playoff win over Green Bay came in 1941, which means the franchise has been waiting 85 years for postseason revenge.
 The Packers have won both playoff meetings, both at Soldier Field, both in games where the Bears entered as favorites or at least as equals.
 Tonight’s point spread has Green Bay as 1.5-point favorites despite their inferior record and recent struggles, a testament to how little the betting markets trust Chicago in big moments against their rivals.